ehunternewton/BTProject/README.md

 Self Balancing Binary Tree in Java!
 Final Project for Data Structures in Java at Houston Community College

+used utility methods and rotation algorithms from https://www.geeksforgeeks.org/avl-tree-set-1-insertion/

 AVLTree.java loads employee information from test.txt, and creates a balanced binary tree.

 User has command line options to: